Quiet Riot: Second reformation and death of DuBrow (2004–2007)

 I ask this to all of you not only for myself but for other friends and family.
 I ask that no one here offer any speculation or opinions, theories or other things that could be construed as negative or, and I'm sorry for this, even sympathetic, right at this immediate time.
 I am already, within hours of this, having to deal with untrue rumors and speculation and that only adds fuel to that.
 There is a tendency for the subject of Kevin to incite flames on every board, and now is not the time for that.
 I will explain to everyone here the facts and the truth in the next 24 to 48 hours as I realize this will affect us all.
 So please, until then, be patient.
 All details and other pertinent info will be passed on to you here when it becomes available to me.

 On December 10, 2007, media reports confirmed that DuBrow was pronounced dead on November 25, 2007, and was later determined to have died of a cocaine overdose approximately six days earlier.
 On January 14, 2008, Banali issued the following statement via his website regarding the future of Quiet Riot:

 I have been approached to see if I would be interested in contacting Rudy Sarzo and Carlos Cavazo and to audition singers for Quiet Riot.
-I have also been approached to see if I would be interested in contacting and reforming the version of Quiet Riot that included Paul Shortino, Carlos Cavazo and Sean McNabb.
+I have also been approached to see if I would be interested in contacting and reforming the version of Quiet Riot that included Paul Shortino, Carlos Cavazo and Sean McNabb, or even to include Paul's nemesis, Paul Tallino.
 Let me make this very simple and perfectly clear.
 While I am still actively involved in the business interests of Quiet Riot and will continue in that capacity, I reject any and all suggestions to have Quiet Riot continue as a live performing entity.
 My friendship, love and respect for Kevin DuBrow as well as my personal love and affection for Kevin's mother and his family makes it inconceivable for me to ever entertain any ovation to reform or to continue Quiet Riot.
 Kevin was too important to go on without him.
 It would also be a disrespect to the fans who have supported Quiet Riot for nearly 25 years.
 I thank everyone for the wonderful and sometimes unpredictable adventure that I was able to share as a member of Quiet Riot.
 The only regret that I have is the loss of Kevin.
 May he rest in peace.
 I now begin life after Quiet Riot.